mattkrupnik/status/README.md

 ## 📌 Features

+- Sends Telegram notifications when the validator status changes.
+- Returns a status of the validator (`healthy`, `lagging`, `healthy unknown`, or `offline`).
-- Fetches the current validator slot.
+- Checks if the validator is lagging behind (based on slots).
-- Fetches the finalized slot.
-- Fetches the current block hash for the validator's slot.
+- Fetches the finalized, confirmed, processed slots.
 - Monitors WebSocket connection to the validator.
 - Tracks application uptime.
-- Checks if the validator is lagging behind (based on slot lag).
-- Returns a status of the validator (`healthy`, `lagging`, or `offline`).
-- Sends Telegram notifications when the validator status changes.

 ---